678ms/VRPageTest/README.md

-A WebVR Project using A-Frame and hosted in GitHub Pages.
+A WebAR Project using A-Frame and hosted in GitHub Pages.

 Pattern used :